 Global relevanceFrankfurt is ranked 16th in the world.

 SignificantFrankfurt is listed as the 3rd most significant financial centre in Europe for 2019.

 DevelopmentFrankfurt is no. 3 in the GFCI list of global financial centres likely to become more significant.

 European leadersFrankfurt is listed right behind only London and Zurich.

 Frankfurt is not only a prominent financial centre in Europe and beyond – it’s also a source of financial stability.
-A point of contact for all 28 EU member states, Frankfurt’s network of 199 banks, 7,900 financial service companies, 34 higher education institutions, and numerous supervisory bodies places the city in a unique leadership role.
+A point of contact for all 27 EU member states, Frankfurt’s network of over 200 credit institutions, 7,900 financial service companies, 34 higher education institutions, and numerous supervisory bodies places the city in a unique leadership role.
 Its 100,000-strong workforce in the financial industry fuels growth, and is highly international, with people from almost 200 countries.

 The German financial sector benefits from investment opportunities in the multifaceted and robust insurance and reinsurance sectors.

 Germany dominates the reinsurance sector in Europe and is the second largest reinsurance market in the worldShare of global premium income in reinsurance policies in percent:

 The German insurance industry benefits from its diversification: